Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Casey Elise Christopher, Shutterstock

 As mentioned, kittens are playful little furballs.
 They spend most of their time playing whether they have toys or not.
-However, because you want to make your new addition more comfortable, occupied, and happy, you should fill up their room with toys they can play with.
+However, because you want to make your new addition more comfortable, occupied, and happy, you should fill their room with toys they can play with.

 You can get your kitten toys such as Frisco Cat Tracks Butterfly Cat Toy, Frisco Colorful Springs Cat Toy, and Frisco Basic Plush Mice Cat Toy.